PropelAuth/nextjs/README.md

 ### Checking organization membership / RBAC

-Note that this works on both the client and server's `User` object, but the below example is on the server.
+Note that this works on both the client's `User` object or the client/server `UserFromToken` object, but the below example is on the server.

 If you are curious where the organization information comes from, check out our documentation on [organizations](https://docs.propelauth.com/overview/organizations?utm_source=github&utm_medium=library&utm_campaign=nextjs).
 The quick answer is: